 In late 2010 reputable air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 These systems are more commonly called “dry charged units”.
 The units can legally be sold and installed then your local HVAC contractor (such as D.A.
 Bennett Service Experts) can charge the unit with R22.
 R22 is still legal for AC repair or service a while longer.
 The intent for these Dry Charged Units is to offer the greater Albany area a more simple and affordable replacement option for central air conditioners and heat pumps.
 However, these units also bypass the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.

 Albany homeowners should be aware that these Dry Charged Units are approved in the U.S. and Canada.
-Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically considered a replacement “part”.
-Today, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Because of some key ambiguities in the written policies, the entire outdoor unit is technically deemed a replacement “part”.
+Today, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
 Here are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Reasons to buy an R-410A refrigerant system

-Current R-410A systems have many benefits to Albany homeowners that Dry Charge units do not.
+Current R-410A systems offer benefits to Albany homeowners that Dry Charge units do not.
 A few of the benefits include: